fyezool/dotfiles/README.md

 GNU stow symlink all your dotfiles, all changes  and deployment after fresh installation can be easily done just by using one line of command.

 - Create folders and git init to init the dotfile main folder
-- create subfolder for the dotfile, eg. $HOME/dotfiles/fish/
+- Create subfolder for the dotfile, eg. *`$HOME/dotfiles/fish/`*
-- third level of the subfolder will be the exact path of the dotfiles itself. eg, $HOME/dotfiles/fish/.config/fish/conf.d/omf.fish
+- Third level of the subfolder will be the exact path of the dotfiles itself. eg, *`$HOME/dotfiles/fish/.config/fish/conf.d/omf.fish`*
-- or just copy(cp) the original file into second level folder and stow it.
+- Or just copy(cp) the original file into second level folder and stow it.
-- stow <folder> to link all the dotfiles, now watch the magical works of git and GNU stow
+- Run *`stow <folder>`* to link all the dotfiles, now watch the magical works of git and GNU stow.
+- Since the files after stowed now are symlinked, you can edit in the current foiler or original place

-## Some of the things that i currently use here is
+## Some of the things that i currently use here are

-- fish shell with omf(oh my fish)
+- *`Fish Shell`* with *`OMF(oh my fish)`*

     Moons ago, my zsh messed up and fish shell is proven superior regardless of the shell status is not POSIX compliant

-- ufetch
+- *`Ufetch`*

-mini script that run on shell startup is really simple yet elegant script shows the information of system
+    Mini script that run on shell startup is really simple yet elegant script shows the information of system

+- *`SpaceVIM`*

+    This has become my primary IDE

-- spacevim
+- *`TMUX`*

-this is a superlightweight IDE using VIM, unescapable fun of doing code using vim where it consume less memory than typical IDE and support various of language.
-The reason why i keep track of the dotfiles is a lot of languages support that will be tedious to setup after fresh install.
+    I use TMUX for multiple pane in konsole session.
+Not the TMUX setup is even better with `mouse scroll functions` enabled and `alt+<arrow keys>` to navigate between pane.